 Note 1: Important global positions signify heads of subsidiaries outside of Japan.
 Positions included in the headcount are those that are not held by seconded employees from Japan.

 In order to expand opportunities for talented employees, the Free Agent Program has been introduced in 2021, in addition to the existing internal job application system, allowing employees who meet certain requirements to express their aspirations for other roles.
-Out of 237 eligible employees (as of April 2021), 7 employees expressed their FA rights, and all of them were assigned to new positions.
+In FY2022, out of 230 eligible employees, 6 employees expressed their FA rights, and all of them were assigned to new positions.

 We are promoting the introduction of multi-track career paths to enable each and every employee to visualize their future career visions, not only by forming a career as a generalist, but also by clarifying career paths such as managerial positions for supervising organizations and projects, and professional positions for contributing to the company with expertise knowledge and abilities.